ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 7. Select the folder where you will store the game content and modify its files

 ### Configuration of Dolphin
-** IT IS RECOMMENDED YOU USE OUR DOLPHIN BUILD in the main repo with TryTwo's additional debugger features at this time
+** IT IS RECOMMENDED YOU USE OUR DOLPHIN BUILD in the main repo with TryTwo's additional debugger features
 1. Open Dolphin
 2. Select Configuration
 3. Select Paths Tab